Learn more about the Jubilee Fellows program

 Students are selected based on their academic achievement, service and leadership within the Christian community, written application, and interview.
 Applicants must be of junior standing to take part in the program.

-Applications are available in September of each year.
+Applications for the 2017 program are now available!
 Interviews are held and the final selections are made in October, before fall academic advising.

 Will I receive a stipend as a Jubilee Fellow?